 “These programs rely upon both the continued collaboration of residents who participate and the commitment of the department’s prosecutorial partners,” Sewell said.
 “The NYPD encourages everyone to please take part in this effort, which is another example of our work together to keep one another safe.”

-The NYPD recorded 1,562 incidents of gun violence with 1,877 victims in 2021, according to the New York Post.
+According to the New York Post, the NYPD recorded 1,562 incidents of gun violence with 1,877 victims in 2021.
 This represents a 101 percent and 103 percent increase, respectively, over 2019, before the pandemic.